 The company adopted a simple mission statement to “Create and Maintain Customers”.
 This was accomplished via a commitment of meeting, or exceeding, customer expectations through quality, delivery, service, and continuous improvement.

-Over the next 20 years, Imperial Plastics grew by assisting customers with design, development, prototyping, and ultimately production of plastic components and assemblies.
-Consequently Imperial Plastics has grown to be one of the largest plastic injection molders in North America.
-Today Imperial has over 600 employees, 150 molding machines, and 850,000 square feet of plant space.
-In addition, the company presently operates 3 manufacturing facilities, a distribution center, and a corporate office.
+Over the next 20 years, Imperial Plastics grew by assisting customers with design, development, prototyping, and ultimately the production of plastic components and assemblies.
+Consequently, Imperial Plastics has grown to be one of the largest injection molders in North America.
+Today, Imperial has in excess of 500 production staff, more than 140 molding machines, and over 750 square feet of manufacturing, assembly and warehouse space.

 Imperial Plastics has also become a platform company purchasing 5 custom plastic injection molders since 2004.
 Each acquired company has allowed Imperial Plastics to expand and diversify its customer base.